 What Is the Role of Technology in Crowdsourced Delivery?

 The most important role of tech in crowdsourced delivery service is to create a centralized platform for delivery management.
 Apps provide real-time visibility across the supply chain, driver apps ensure communication and delivery flow, customer apps allow product tracking and support contactless proof of delivery.
 You can also control the use of crowdsourced fleets and respond to seasonal or hourly demands, and create alerts for customers as well as the managers when deliveries are running late.
 The data retrieved from this tech can help you compare performance and make better financial decisions in the future.

 Like all good things, crowdsourced delivery comes with its own set of challenges, the biggest of which is maintaining consistency and control in order to adhere to the branding of the company.
 Real-time data for dispatchers, post-delivery feedback, customer feedback as well as control over customers can be tricky to account for.
 Private vehicles also make it difficult to determine the time it takes in traffic.
 Employees undertake strict training programmes so as to adhere to the company values, which cannot be controlled when partnering with third-party delivery providers.

 What the Future of Crowdsourcing Platform Looks Like

 Considering that consumer expectations in urban areas will only go up, crowdsourced delivery is here to stay.
 US consumers have shown great interest in same-day deliveries even if they hesitate to pay extra money for it.
 Urban areas with large volumes of deliveries on a daily basis are expected to accept this change with open arms.
 Companies can add crowdsourced deliveries as an additional option to the traditional delivery models.

-    Locus offers AI-enabled logistics technology to supply chain enterprises to improve delivery efficiencies and customer satisfaction.
+Locus offers an AI-enabled dispatch management platform for enterprises to improve delivery efficiencies and elevate customer satisfaction.
 Get in touch with our experts for a quick tour of our solutions.